jsa3qy/PoemPuzzles/README.md

   1) clone repo if not done already: 'git clone' + the link to this repo
   2) cd into the repo (e.g. `cd PoemPuzzles`)
   3) run `./setup_backend.sh`, If there are errors, then you may have missed a dependency.
-Try and follow the errors to figure it out.
+Try and follow the errors to figure it out. common errors: valgrind is not recognized, so `sudo apt-get install valgrind`
   10) `cd ..` (make sure you’re in the api directory)
   11) `pip install -r requirements.txt`
   12) the back end set up should now be complete, running `python poem-api.py` should successfully get the backend served.